Tips & tricks: Driving in winter

 Your car should have winter tyres fitted by the time the first snow falls at the latest, and preferably before: winter tyres are recommended between October and Easter.
 In Austria and Italy, they are even mandatory.
 Drivers who drive on summer tyres in snowy and icy conditions are not only putting themselves at great risk, but also all other road users.
 Apart from that, insurance companies will not cover you if it is clear that winter tyres could have prevented an accident.

 In addition to the tyres, there are a few more components and materials on the car that should be checked before the onset of winter.
-Perfect windscreen wipers, for example, should be mentioned here.
+For example: impeccable windscreen wipers.
 Under no circumstances should they be cracked or leave streaks, as this greatly increases the risk of an accident due to poor visibility.
-It is also important to check the function of the fog lights.
+It is also important to ensure that your front fog lights work.
 They help to improve visibility in heavy snowfall.
-The same applies to rear fog lights, which are helpful for following traffic, but may only be switched on when visibility is less than 50 metres.
+The same applies to rear fog lights, which are helpful for vehicles behind you, but may only be switched on when visibility is less than 50 metres.
 Other questions that every driver should ask themselves: Are the headlights clean?
 Is there enough antifreeze in the windscreen washer system and in the coolant tank?
 Are the oil level and battery in order?
-Are you prepared for an emergency? – With a jumper cable, a first-aid kit and a warning triangle?
-And are all the other winter “accessories” on board, such as snow chains, an anti-freeze spray for the seals and an ice scraper?
+Am I prepared for an emergency – with a jumper cable, a first-aid kit and a warning triangle?
+And are all the other winter “accessories” on board, such as snow chains, anti-freeze spray for the gaskets and an ice scraper?

 Always clear the car

 It is dangerous and expensive in the event of an accident if you do not clear the windscreen of ice before setting off.
-You should always scrape off a large area.
+You should always scrape off large areas.
 A small viewing hole is not enough to have a clear view of the traffic.
 In addition to the windscreen, the roof, lights and number plate should also be cleared of snow and ice.
-Even if it speeds up the scraping: It is forbidden to idle the engine and switch on the heating.
+Even if it speeds up the scraping: In many countries, having the engine idle to switch on the heating is forbidden.

 Pack the car correctly

-Especially in winter when it’s snowy and icy, you need to make sure that your car or rental car is properly packed for your skiing holiday.
-Bulky items such as skis, snowboards and boots should not simply be carelessly placed in the car, possibly on top of everything else.
+Especially in winter when it’s snowy and icy, you need to make sure that your car or rental car is properly packed for your ski holiday.
+Bulky items such as skis, snowboards and boots should not simply be carelessly placed in the car, perhaps on top of everything else.
 It is advisable to stow heavy items in the boot as far forward and at the bottom as possible.
 Drivers should also make sure that accident and emergency items such as a warning triangle, first aid kit, safety waistcoat and snow chains remain within easy reach.
-Especially for families with children, the boot is often not big enough for the luggage on a skiing holiday.
-You should consider purchasing a roof box, which can be used to transport light items of luggage in particular, secured with lashing straps.
+Especially for families with children, the boot is often not big enough for the luggage on a ski holiday.
+A roof box is therefore worth considering, as it can be used to transport light items of luggage in particular, secured with tensioning straps.

 Adapt your driving style

-Especially when the roads are snow-covered or slippery, you should slow down considerably and increase the distance to the vehicle in front.
-Not only does the car react differently to steering movements, the braking distance is also much longer.
+Especially when the roads are snow-covered or slippery, you should slow down considerably and increase the distance to the vehicle in front of you.
+In such conditions, not only does your car react differently to steering movements, the braking distance is also much longer.
 It is also advisable to engage a higher gear than usual as quickly as possible in snow and slush.
 Driving at low revs produces less torque at the wheels, which increases grip on the surface and prevents the wheels from spinning so quickly.
 To prevent wheel spin, you should also be particularly careful when starting off by letting the clutch come in very slowly and only accelerating slightly, if possible in second gear.

-If the road is as smooth as glass, there’s only one thing to do: don’t set off.
-If you’re already on the road, it’s best to stand at the side of the road where you can see it clearly and wait until the gritting service has passed.
+If the road is as smooth as glass, there’s only one thing to do: don’t start driving.
+If you’re already on the road, it’s best to stand at the side of the road where you can see it clearly and wait until the gritting/salting service has gone by.

 Vignette

-Before you set off on your skiing holiday, you should find out about the vignette requirement in the country you are visiting.
+Before you set off on your ski holiday, you should find out about the vignette requirement in the country you are visiting.
 In Switzerland and Austria, for example, the vignette is compulsory on federal roads and motorways.
 The vignette must be clearly visible on the windscreen of the car.
-Since 2018, it has also been possible to buy a digital vignette that is linked to your licence plate number.
-This “sticker” can be purchased around the clock via the website or app and saves you having to affix and scrape it off the windscreen.
+Since 2018, it has also been possible to buy a digital vignette that is linked to your number plate.
+This “sticker” can be purchased any any time via the website or app and saves you the effort of having to affix and scrape it off the windscreen.

 Interview with an expert